euferro69/wgl-sre/README.md

 ---

-### **Class Integration**

-The `StaticMesh` class provided earlier encapsulates all these steps for reusability.
-By following this flow, you can adapt it for any geometry, making it flexible for 2D or 3D rendering.

-# Does each object have to have its own shader?
+# Does Each Object Have to Have its Own Shader?

 Not necessarily!
 While each object **can** have its own shader if needed, you can reuse the same shader across multiple objects if they share similar rendering requirements.
 Here’s a breakdown to help you decide: